crazysmc/thorough-keybindings/README.md

 For as many Minecraft versions as possible, this mod makes the keybindings of usually fixed mappings rebindable.
-Currently, supports release 1.3 through 1.13.
+This project branch supports releases 1.3 through 1.13.

 For example, this lets you remap F3 or Esc in-game, without external software.
 Also adds rebinding options to earlier game versions, like rebinding F5 or